Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/2. Bootstrap Spec Project & Write Tests/README.md

 # Famous Amos' Pets Emporium

+## Objectives & Competencies

+1. Employ RESTful & Resourceful testing patterns and methods with Mocha and Chai.

 ## Intro

 You just got a contract with Famous Amos' Pets Emporium to build their pet store website!